rhelwig/FlameFuelFarmAndForge/readme.md

 # About this Minecraft Mod

+I started working on this mod for a class where I was teaching some tweens how to code mods using Java.
+I wanted to make Minecraft a little more realistic and historical, so I started working on adding Bronze.
+One of the students made his mod have torches burn, so I added that and it snowballed from there.

+This mod is for those who like to build and who like a bit more of a challenge.
+Torches and lanterns need upkeep, and you need to find both tin and copper for your early tools and armor.

+Because this was intended for teaching use, some of the documentation is aimed towards beginner modders.

 ## Torches burn out

 Both regular and copper torches will burn out.
 Regular torches last about a day, copper torches last three days.